2024 Solar Incentives Guide for Hazel Crest, IL - Tax Credits & Rebates

 How much will a solar system save me annually on my electric bill in Hazel Crest?

-To learn about the top solar panel installers near you, take a look at our article on the best solar companies in Hazel Crest.
+To find the right solar panel installer for you, check out our guide to the best solar companies in Hazel Crest.

 When does the federal solar tax credit end?

 Yes, you can receive both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are receiving, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money possible.
+Depending on which incentives you are applying for, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming incentives correctly and getting the most money possible.

-Yes, you can use multiple types of renewable energy to power your home, such as a combination of wind and solar.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
 You can also use both renewable energy sources and a non-renewable backup source of energy.
-You should discuss your proposed plan with your local Hazel Crest solar installation expert, to make sure you know what you'll need and what kinds of incentives you will or won't qualify for.
+You should discuss the details of your plan with your local Hazel Crest solar panel installer, so that you understand what you'll need and what incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.